Want to build an app but don’t know how to code? Don’t have the inclination to learn?

 Pricing is relatively good here, with the most basic membership for building apps setting you back just $15 a month.
 Full business membership is $50 with a $200 setup fee.
 But the good news is that you can try the tool for free for as long as you want and you only need to pay if you decide to go ahead and publish.
 So app yourself silly!

-AppInsitute is another business-friendly iOS and Android app builder that is easy to get started with and has a lot of business-centric features.
+AppInsitute is another one of these business-friendly iOS and Android app makers that is easy to get started with and has a lot of business-centric features.
 There’s a powerful booking feature for instance, a loyalty program, GEO listings, social media integration, analytics and push notifications for reminding users to check your app.
 Perhaps the most impressive feature is the ability to make transactions entirely through the app itself.

-This is a mobile app creator that sets itself apart in a few ways.
+This is one of the Android app creators that sets itself apart in a few ways from other app makers.
 Firstly, it gives you a number of templates and features for apps other than shopping and business apps.
 There’s the option to create your own Fitness Tracker app for example, or to create a ‘birthday app’ for a loved one.
 I especially like the Kids App Builder, designed to help kids get into app development.
 There’s also a game builder that is based on pre-made templates but goes beyond the basic word searches etc. that you typically see with this kind of builder.

 The problem is that publishing your app will require a slightly more expensive pricing plan, starting at $49 for the Advanced Plan.
 For the right businesses, this could be a price worth paying though.

-Appery.io is an app-builder that is powered by PhoneGap, meaning it has access to some of the more native features of your phone like the camera and vibrations (see below for more on PhoneGap).
+Appery.io is one of the Android app creators that is powered by PhoneGap, meaning it has access to some of the more native features of your phone like the camera and vibrations (see below for more on PhoneGap).
 There are also a number of plugins available to further extend functionality.
 The builder is aimed at the more technically minded however and uses a fair bit of jargon that might be off-putting for some.
 If you can get past that though, then this is one of the more capable options.
 There’s a free trial but the most premium plan will set you back $180 per month, making this one of the costlier choices too.

-The strangely named GoodBarber is one of the more capable and feature-rich options on this list.
+The strangely named GoodBarber is one of the more capable and feature-rich Android app makers on this list.
 Unlike many others here, GoodBarber provides native apps written in Objective-C and Java for iOS and Android respectively.
-This gives it some more advanced features for an Android app creator including social network support, iBeacons, Geofencing and more.
+This gives it some more advanced features compared to other Android app creators including social network support, iBeacons, Geofencing and more.
 It can also once again integrate with Amazon, Etsy and Shopify and content can easily be updated via the ‘back office’.
 The monthly fee for published apps is $32 per month.

 As you’d expect for that price, you’ll also get a very professional looking design and a range of features but for this price, I find it hard to understand why you wouldn’t just outsource development of a native app to a professional service.
 But hey, if it’s good enough for Disney!

-AppsGeyser is another app builder that lets users build apps for free.
+AppsGeyser is another one of these Android app makers that lets users build apps for free.
 The catch is that all ads you create will have a banner space along the top showing ads.
 What makes this a little different though, is that you’ll share 50% of your revenue with the company but only once your app reaches a minimum usage.
 To start earning, you’ll also need to register your own account with an Ad Network and get your own banner.
 The slot will then display your ad 50% of the time and AppsGeyer’s the 50%, so it is a little fiddly.